Sweetshark/SupplyChainAnalysis/Analysis_Report.md

 |--|--|
 | Type | Type of transaction made |](https://img-blog.csdnimg.cn/20201207211937245.png?x-oss-process=image/watermark,type_ZmFuZ3poZW5naGVpdGk,shadow_10,text_aHR0cHM6Ly9ibG9nLmNzZG4ubmV0L3N3ZWV0c2hhcms=,size_30,color_FFFFFF,t_70)

-This dataset is downloaded from Internet.
-I can assume it is generated from an e-commerce company.
-Private infomation have already been preprocessed.
-After a glance of the data, I found all features could be divided into three groups.
-Customer related, Order related and Product related.
-Some variables have similar meanings, so correlation analysis will be included in the following EDA step.

 Then I asked myself: what can I do with this dataset?